 Everything starts with research, but extra information is not the only goal of this step.

 Research gives you the experience of seeking solutions.
-But by disciplining yourself to investigate information, it will also become an automatic response to external stimuli.
+But by disciplining yourself to investigate information will also become an automatic response to external stimuli.

 Ideation (Brainstorming + Sketches + Experience)